Zainab al-Khawaja: Protests during 2011-2012 Bahraini uprising

-Arrested
+Imprisonment

-In December 2014, Al-Khawaja was sentenced to three years in prison for tearing up a picture of King Hamad.
+In December 2014, al-Khawaja was sentenced to three years in prison for tearing up a picture of King Hamad.
 A court gave her the option of paying a fine to remain at liberty until her appeal.
 Amnesty's Middle East and North Africa Deputy Director Said Boumedouha said that "Tearing up a photo of the head of state should not be a criminal offence."
 In June 2015, the sentence was increased to more than five years.
 During U.S. Secretary of State John Kerry's visit to Bahrain in April 2016, Bahraini Foreign Minister Sheikh Khalid bin Ahmed Al Khalifa said Zeinab al-Khawaja would be freed although the case against her will continue to be pursued.

-On 14 March, fifteen riot police jeeps headed to Zainab's house, closed off the entire street in front of her apartment building and arrested her along with her one-year-old son.
-She has been held in custody in a local police station with her baby before being transferred to Isa Town Women's Prison.
-Charges brought against her include "destroying public property" after she tore up a picture of the King of Bahrain twice.
+On 14 March, fifteen riot police jeeps headed to Zainab's house, closed off the entire street in front of her apartment building, and arrested her along with her one-year-old son.
+She was held in custody in a local police station with her baby before being transferred to Isa Town Women's Prison.
+Charges brought against her included "destroying public property" after she tore up a picture of the King of Bahrain twice.
 On 31 May 2016, judicial authorities in Manama ordered to suspend her sentence and release her on "humanitarian grounds".

-The announcement that Al-khawaja was set to be released came only hours after British foreign minister Philip Hammond visited Bahrain and praised the country's "commitment to continuing reform".
+The announcement that al-Khawaja was set to be released came only hours after British foreign minister Philip Hammond visited Bahrain and praised the country's "commitment to continuing reform".

 Forced Exile

 Even though Al-Khawaja was released there are still charges against her and she remained under threat of being re-arrested at any time.
 After the Bahraini authorities told the Danish embassy that they would arrest her if she remained in the kingdom, Al-Hawajah, who has Danish-Bahraini dual citizenship, fled to Denmark immediately upon her release.
-She announced her exile from Bahrai on Twitter.
+She announced her exile from Bahrain on Twitter.

 Al-Khawaja continues her work abroad alongside her sister, Maryam, who was also exiled several years earlier, in 2014, after the government began prosecuting her in reprisal for her activism.

-In September 2018 Al-Khawaja has joined a hunger strike outside her country's embassy in London demanding medical aid and better treatment for prisoners in Bahrai and announced she would be launching a hunger strike in solidarity with Ali Mushaima, a Bahraini activist who was briefly hospitalised on his 36th day of a hunger strike.
+In September 2018, al-Khawaja joined a hunger strike outside her country's embassy in London, demanding medical aid and better treatment for prisoners in Bahrain.
+She also announced that she would be launching a hunger strike in solidarity with Ali Mushaima, a Bahraini activist who was briefly hospitalised on his 36th day of a hunger strike.